Shaban-Eissa/Javascript-Internals/v8-performance-metrics/README.md

 A browser has multiple renderer processes.
 Usually, each browser tab has a renderer process and initializes a V8 instance.

 What is the host environment?
 In our context, it is the browser.
-Therefore, we will use the “browser” and the “host environment” interchangeably in this documentation.
+Therefore, we will use the “browser”.
 However, keep in mind that a browser is merely one of the host environments for JavaScript.
 Another one is the Node host environment.

 #### 1\.1\.
 What is in the host environment?